-The Nobel Prize winner in Neurophysiology in 2007, Sir John Eccles of Great Britain believes that the brain, rather than initiating thought, is more like a “radio receiver” that tunes into energetic patterns that exist outside of us.
+The Nobel Prize winner in Neurophysiology in 2007, Sir John Eccles of Great Britain believed that the brain, rather than initiating thought, is more like a “radio receiver” that tunes into energetic patterns that exist outside of us.
 The brain responds to thoughts but does not initiate them.
 We are really energetic “receivers” floating through a kaleidoscopic sea of frequencies, and what we extract from this sea and transform into reality is but one channel extracted out of many simultaneously available – like tuning into a TV or Radio station.

 The question that intrigued the great American quantum physicist John Archibald Wheeler was: “Are life and mind irrelevant to the structure of the universe, or are they central to it?”
 Wheeler originated the notion of a “participatory,” conscious universe, a cosmos in which all of us are embedded as co-creators, replacing the accepted universe “out there,” which is separate from us.